-The patriarchal conception of "African Cinema" as one forged by "father" figures has, in fact, been thrown into relief by the alternative narratives Ellerson has contextualizing and critiquing the 'curatorial turn' in (African) film studies bricolage have to be situated within what I want to identify and name here as 'a curatorial turn' in (African) film studies over the past decade.
+As I have suggested earlier in this chapter, contemporary approaches of bricolage have to be situated within what I want to identify and name here as "a curatorial turn" in (African) Film Studies over the past decade.
 Instead of simply writing about and interpreting films, many scholars have become aware of their power as gatekeepers and tastemakers and have started to explicitly foreground their curatorial aims within their scholarship - namely, their investment in helping important yet little-known (African) films to reach audiences around the world.
 Within African film studies, this curatorial turn is evident in recent books such as Africa's Lost Classics (2014), co-edited by David Murphy and Lizelle Bisschoff (one of the leading curators of African cinema, and the founder of the Africa in Motion film festival in Scotland, as well as an African film scholar), which Mark Cousins describes as follows in the Foreword: